TheoryInPractice/spiderdonuts/README.md

 # spiderdonuts

-Exploring deceptive graphs and deceptive functions.
+Research codes for exploring deceptive graphs and deceptive functions.

-In general, all code will be in Python interfacing with the networkx module.

 ## Table of Contents